GSA/coe-hud-acquisitions/FAQ.md

 ### Answer
 First, it is important to note we are currently performing market research and there is no guarantee a procurement will follow.
 However, if there is a follow up procurement borne out of this RFI, participation in the RFI will not be a requirement for submitting a response.

+## Question
+Can you share any prototypes related to the Cloud Adoption draft RFQ?

+### Answer
+We are happy to provide an additional artifact that would include brief description of how we created the prototypes and the technologies/tools we employed along with the posting of an actual RFQ (should we get that far).
+While it won't be feasible to provide the actual prototypes, we can discuss our methodology to provide a good sense of our approach.
+The inputs, such as basic requirements, sample data, static forms, etc., can be provided along with the descriptions.

+There are two reasons we didn't share them with this RFI: First, some of these prototypes were created voluntarily (ie, unsolicited) by companies to demonstrate their capabilities or they involved the use of free trials that are now expired.
+Second, we aren't "sold" on any of the approaches just yet and want to make sure we don't limit solutions being submitted by contractors.
+In other words, we don't want our industry partners to think the Government is looking for something similar to those prototypes -- we want to review any and all approaches!